 CERTIFICATION AND STANDARDS

 YMCA Camp Carson is certified by the American Camp Association.
-ACA accreditation is maintained by the camp's affirmation of continued compliance with applicable ACA standards and state and federal laws by submitting an annual Statement of Compliance, completing an annual Accreditation Report, and participates in the peer review visit at least once every three or five years.
+ACA accreditation is maintained by the camp's affirmation of continued compliance with applicable ACA standards and state and federal laws by submitting an annual Statement of Compliance, completing an annual Accreditation Report, and participates in the peer review visit at least once every five years.

-CREATING A SAFE ENVIRONMENT WITH STAFF
+CREATING A SAFE ENVIRONMENT AT CAMP

 At YMCA Camp Carson, summer camp counselors are positive role models and mentors who are focused on the needs of campers both in the cabins and the activity areas.
 We personally interview each candidate, secure a minimum of three personal written references and perform a national background check for all new and returning counselors.

-All Senior Counselors must have completed a minimum of one year in college, while junior counselors must have completed high school.
-Two/three counselors are assigned to each cabin with a minimum of one senior counselor in every cabin.
 We maintain an overall staff to camper ratio of 1:4 in the cabin and 1:3 on the grounds with the inclusion of our program staff.
 Our high ratio ensures each camper receives positive interaction with their counselors each and every day.

 HEALTH CARE AT CAMP

-Camp Carson takes seriously its responsibility to provide all campers with a healthy camping experience.
+YMCA Camp Carson takes seriously its responsibility to provide all campers with a healthy camping experience.
 We maintain a well-equipped health center with camp nurses on-site 24 hours a day.
 In addition, all of our counselors hold current certification in First Aid, CPR, Oxygen, and AED and are thoroughly trained to properly handle emergency situations.
 We also have arrangements with a local pediatrician and Gibson General Hospital (only 10 minutes from camp).

 INJURIES AND ILLNESS AT CAMP